wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ### **Note**

 The executables provided are compatible only with an older version of the ML-Agents toolkit (version 0.4.0).
-The setup below will take care of this, but keep in mind if you want to use the executable on your own.
+The setup below will take care of this, but keep this in mind if you want to use the executable on your own.

 ### 2.2 Dependencies